BlueManedHawk/Ex-Nihilo/docs/Problems/CRASHES.md

 - 3: Failed to initialize SDL\_image
 - 4: Failed to initialize SDL\_mixer
 - 5: Failed to initialize SDL\_ttf
+- 6: Failed to create the window
+- 7: Failed to create the renderer
 - Other values aren't used.

 ### Crash Class 3:  Invalid Circumstances